PrefectHQ/prefect/docs/concepts/states.md

 States are rich objects that contain information about the status of a particular [task](/concepts/tasks) run or [flow](/concepts/flows/) run.
 While you don't need to know the details of the states to use Prefect, you can give your workflows superpowers by taking advantage of it.

 At any moment, you can learn anything you need to know about a task or flow by examining its current state or the history of its states.
-For example, a state could tell you:
+For example, a state could tell you that a task:

 - that a task is scheduled to make a third run attempt in an hour
 - that a task succeeded and what data it produced